BiradarScripts/VR-FINAL_PROJECT-2025/README.md

 $$

 Where:
-* $k$: Minimum number of samples to retain for any class (e.g., 5).
+* $k$: Minimum number of samples to retain for any class (e.g. , 1).
 This ensures that even the rarest classes contribute to the dataset.
 * $\alpha$: Scaling factor (e.g., 2.5) that adjusts the influence of the logarithmic scaling.
 A higher $\alpha$ means more samples are retained as $N_c$ increases.
 * $M$: Maximum cap for the number of samples (e.g., 15,000).
 This prevents dominant classes from overwhelming the dataset, even after logarithmic scaling.
 * $N_c$: Number of original samples in class $c$.